 in great variety.
 The wide syllabus I have in view is intended in every point to meet some particular demand of the mind.” ~ Charlotte Mason

 Another factor that comes into play here is slow reading.
 If you happen to have a voracious reader, the idea of slow reading might seem absurd.
-But hear me out.
-When you take your time with a book and really savor it, you will live with the characters, ponder over the ideas and have plenty of time to dwell within the pages of the book.
-When you live with a book for a little while, you will be able to suck all of the marrow from it’s bones.
+But hear me out: When you take your time with a book and really savor it, you will live with the characters, ponder over the ideas, and have plenty of time to dwell within the pages of the book.
+When you live within a book for a little while, you will be able to suck all of the marrow from its bones.
 Your child will remember a book that was read slowly for a much longer time.
 I know the books we really lived in are the ones my children still talk about today.
-Not every book needs to be read slowly though – those “free reading” periods, where my children can pick whatever books they want, can be read at whatever pace they prefer.
+Not every book needs to be read slowly though — those “free reading” periods, where my children can pick whatever books they want, can be read at whatever pace they prefer.
 But books I have specifically chosen for educational purposes we take our time with and ruminate over.

-Later you’ll enjoy a poem or three, and maybe read about a scientist or a topic in your science study.
+Later you’ll enjoy a poem or three and maybe read about a scientist or a topic in your science study.
 Possibly you’ll work on an art project or study an artist who lived during the time period you are studying in history.

 “Our business is to give him mind-stuff, and both quality and quantity are essential.
 Naturally, each of us possesses this mind-stuff only in limited measure, but we know where to procure it; for the best thought the world possesses is stored in books; we must open books to children, the best books; our own concern is

 abundant provision and orderly serving.” ~ Charlotte Mason

 Living books can be the foundation for a beautiful and rich education.
 It will give your child a feast of ideas, heroes and heroines to emulate, a richer vocabulary, and provide a wide and varied education.
 These books will bring delight to your child, filling their mind with the best of the best.

 You can read more about giving your child a literary education in these articles: